alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_03_Python_2/03-Part_2-Control-Structures/03-081_xx-XXX-LOOPs/03-082/03-082_Python_Loops_using_Lists_Dictionaries_Tuples.markdown

-# MODULE 03 - 081: Python - Loops using Lists, Dictionaries, and Tuples
+# MODULE 03 - 082: Python - Loops using Lists, Dictionaries, and Tuples

-## Understanding Loops in Python

 In this guide, we will explore how to iterate over collections in Python using loops.
 We will cover three key data structures: